Anupam Tripathi

 Argumentative behavior

 This reaction is often a subconscious attempt to reclaim autonomy.
 During adolescence, independence is psychologically necessary.
-When teens feel emotionally monitored, they may resist to create space.
+When teens feel emotionally monitored, they may resist creating space.

 Emotional Projection and Misinterpretation